 Time management—by streamlining and centralizing the work, brainstorming turns into fully-formed concepts faster.
 You can dedicate your energy to figuring out how to boost the quality of work, rather than explaining and delegating tasks on an individual level.

-Pro tip: Collaborative software isn’t a total replacement for all workplace communication.
+Collaborative software isn’t a total replacement for all workplace communication.
 Rather, it’s meant as a supplementary tool to streamline the work process.
-Aim to still check in with each member of your team, and also check in with everyone as a group.Asana의 협업 소프트웨어를 사용해 보세요
+Aim to still check in with each member of your team, and also check in with everyone as a group.Asana로 팀 협업의 효율을 높이세요

-Having regular team building exercises doesn’t just make for a fun break, it’s also a great opportunity for your team to create stronger bonds.
+Having regular team building exercises doesn’t just make for a fun break, it’s also a great opportunity to create stronger bonds within the team.
 You can brighten everyone’s day with a quick icebreaker before a call or schedule a full day for team building activities.
-Whether you put these activities together yourself, hire a professional to get some fresh input, or take your team somewhere fun (like an escape room or an off-site workshop), team building can increase trust and encourage collaboration among team members.
+Whether you put these activities together yourself, hire a professional to get some fresh input, or take your team off-site, team building can increase trust and encourage collaboration among team members.

-Pro tip: Schedule your team building activities during work hours—no matter how much your team loves their jobs, even fun work activities shouldn’t interfere with their free time.
+To get the most out of your team building, schedule activities during work hours—no matter how much your team loves their jobs, even fun work activities shouldn’t interfere with their free time.